An Introduction To The Wonder Bar Radio

 While these radios are now relatively scarce given technological advancements, their place in car history can not be forgotten.

-Many drivers of old cars opt to replace them with current models, but there are those that still appreciate the Wonder Bar given its crucial historical value.
+Many drivers of old cars opt to replace the vintage radios with more modern sound systems, but there are those purists who still appreciate the Wonder Bar given its crucial historical value, and just plain coolness!